 - Add a Chatter component to the lower right region.

-By default, another Details tab is added.
-But since we already have one, let’s change this new one to something else.
+default, another Details tab is added.
+But because we already have one, let’s change this new one to something else.

 - Click Done.